 Digital drawings or paintings are fine, but we really want to see your original pencil drawings.
-Fantasy characters are OK also but don't forget that you must have at least three drawings like the ones in this pamphlet.
+Fantasy characters are okay also but don't forget that you must have at least three drawings like the ones in this pamphlet.
 More than three is great!

 To make new drawings, get some paper and a pencil.
 Regular printer paper is fine.
-Go buy a 3B artist's pencil and a nice white eraser at the art store, and you are ready to go.
+Ideally, use a 3B artist's pencil and a nice white eraser, and you are ready to go.

-Relax: we've looked at lots of portfolios and we just want to see if you can see and think clearly, or maybe even deserve a scholarship.
+Relax: we've looked at lots of samples and we just want to see if you can see and think clearly.
 Don't pre-judge whether you are good enough.
 Let us do that part.